-Although US Pharmacopeial (USP) Convention’s General Chapter <800> Hazardous Drugs – Handling in Healthcare Settings is not expected to officially go into effect until December of 2019, it is important to take steps now to start to understand and comply with this new revised standard.[i]
+Although US Pharmacopeial (USP) Convention’s General Chapter <800> Hazardous Drugs – Handling in Healthcare Settings is not expected to officially go into effect on December 1, 2019, it is important to take steps now to start to understand and comply with this new revised standard.[i]
 Most notably, USP <800> describes practice and quality standards for handling hazardous drugs to promote patient safety, healthcare worker safety and environmental protection.

 The guidance within USP <800> addresses many topics, ranging from personnel requirements, policies, facility and engineering controls to safe work practices and proper use of appropriate personal protective equipment (PPE).
 If you need help with selecting the appropriate respiratory PPE download Respiratory Protection Guidance for Hazardous Drug Handling in Healthcare technical bulletin for informative guidance.